-Ed DeChellis is in his third year as the head coach of the Navy basketball program looking to resurrect a tradition-rich program and bring the Midshipmen back to the top of the Patriot League.
-He comes to Navy after successful stints at East Tennessee State and Penn State, and is the 19th head basketball coach in the 107-year history of Navy basketball.
+DeChellis arrived at Navy after successful stints at East Tennessee State and Penn State, and is the 19th head basketball coach in the 108-year history of Navy basketball.

-In DeChellis' second season at Navy, the Midshipmen posted an 8-23 overall record, winning five more games than it did in his first year in Annapolis while playing one of America's youngest lineups, and showing fans what the future might hold for the Midshipmen.
+In his second season at Navy in 2012-13, the Midshipmen posted an 8-23 overall record, winning five more games than it did in his first year in Annapolis while playing one of America's youngest lineups, and showing fans what the future might hold for the Midshipmen.

 The story of the season was taking care of the ball and defense.
 Navy averaged just 11.3 turnovers per game, the fewest in school history by over two turnovers per game, while ranking 17th nationally.